zamazan4ik/awesome-pgo/article/article.md

 	jmp	.LBB1_4
 ```

-At least in this case with Clang PGO profile has higher priority than a user-specified attribute - the branch with 322 is moved to the beginning of the function even if it's marked as `unlikely` in the source code.
+At least in this case, with Clang PGO profile has higher priority than a user-specified attribute - the branch with `322` is moved to the beginning of the function even if it's marked as `unlikely` in the source code.
 It's not a guarantee of course - it's just an example, and probably in other cases Clang can make different optimization decisions.
 However, it's better than nothing.
 Also, I did the same experiment with GCC.
 For some reasons, GCC [ignores](https://gcc.gnu.org/bugzilla/show_bug.cgi?id=114761) `likely`/`__builtin_expect` attributes and PGO profiles for this code, so we need to prepare something else for the test.
+Other compilers can be even crazier!
+LCC version 1.28 (the default compiler for the Elbrus platform) ignores `[[likely]]` attributes from C++20 at (I guess due to its currently weak C++20 support) but `__builtin_expect` has higher priority than a PGO profile.
+As you see, at least Clang and LCC, both C++ compilers, have completely different behavior.
+What a life!

 Why do the compilers hesitate to document such behavior?
 At first, there was no interest in such information before (at least I didn't find it in the public field) :) If no one is interested in it - there is no reason to document it.
 At second, internally compilers are pretty complicated things, with multiple optimization passes, etc. Tracking interaction between user hints and PGO can be a tricky task that depends on multiple compiler internal details.
 I am pretty sure that without additional semiresearch/semidebug compiler engineers also don't know the exact behavior in all cases.
 And even if they know - guaranteeing it can be a limitation since if you guarantee something you need to test it, make regression tests, etc. But we are humans == we are lazy by design so we don't like to do extra things.
 So actually I don't expect that such things will be documented in the near future.

 What about the mentioned above "clever" strategies for handling PGO and user-hints at the same time like warnings, merging, etc.?
 Clang has the `-Wmisexpect` warning ([reference](https://clang.llvm.org/docs/DiagnosticsReference.html#wmisexpect), detailed [description](https://llvm.org/docs/MisExpect.html), usage [example](https://issues.chromium.org/issues/40694104) in Chromium) - nice quality of life feature.
 GCC [doesn't have](https://gcc.gnu.org/bugzilla/show_bug.cgi?id=114851#c1) such a thing (yet).
 Unfortunately, I didn't find anyhting like that in other compilers for different programming languages.
 Possibly a good improvement point for current PGO implementations.

+In my opinion, if your application/library in all or almost all cases will be PGO-optimized, nowadays there is no reason to waste your time with placing such hints in your code - a compiler can do it automatically for you - just spend your time on something more useful like high-level design decisions/high-level optimizations/drinking beer/~~integrating AI in your awesome CLI tool~~.
+As an example of such switch you can take a look at the Zstd [PR](https://github.com/facebook/zstd/pull/3576).
+If in some scenarios your application cannot be compiled with PGO - in this case, probably, placing compiler hints is a viable option.
+Just keep in mind that such hints [can have](https://github.com/facebook/zstd/issues/2274#issuecomment-742115722) different result in performance for different compilers.

 ### Regenerating vs caching PGO profiles